 Indonesia’s unique geography makes its population and their livelihoods vulnerable to climate change and rising sea levels, natural disasters and volcanic eruptions.

 Oxfam in Indonesia

-- Gender justice – Oxfam believes that women and girls must participate equally in all economic, social, political and cultural aspects of their lives, having leadership roles, accessing resources and services, and participating in decisions that affect their lives.
-Gender justice creates better lives for women and girls because their rights are protected and they have greater control over their bodies and their lives.
+- Gender justice: We work to help women and girls participate equally in all economic, social, political and cultural aspects of their lives, to have leadership roles, access to resources and services and participate in decisions that affect their lives.